pdkarhnak/marfs-mustang-devel/src/mustang/README.md

 calls when enqueueing tasks will "take effect" (i.e., force callers to sleep and wait on the corresponding condition variable tied to available space).
 By default, the task queue is effectively unbounded since the capacity is set to Linux `SIZE_MAX` (i.e., $2^{64} - 1$).
+The queue is not statically allocated, so running with an unbounded task queue is not inherently dangerous.
-Since the queue dynamically expands as tasks are enqueued, most applications need not worry about using an unbounded task queue.
-In fact, if an insufficiently large task queue is specified, the application may enter a state of livelock or deadlock as threads circularly wait to enqueue tasks based on other threads' ability to dequeue tasks.
+Preliminary testing suggests that resident memory usage peaks at around 220 MiB even for large workloads (tens of millions of total directory entries).
+If an insufficiently large task queue is specified, the application may enter a state of livelock or deadlock as threads circularly wait to enqueue tasks based on other threads' ability to dequeue tasks.

 By default, output and logging files will be named based on timestamps recorded at the beginning of the program run.
 This is the recommended usage so that logs